bio-tools/biotoolsDocs/curators_guide.rst

 **Unique ID of the tool that is assigned upon registration of the software in bio.tools**

 *e.g.* **signalp**

+**Manually verified**
-- the ID should be clean and intuitive: where possible, simply use the default
+- the ID should be clean and intuitive: where possible, simply use the default (a URL-safe version of the tool name)
+- **do not** truncate the name (in the middle of a word, or at all) if this renders the ID ugly or meaningless

+**Automatically verified**
 - replace ' ' (spaces) in the name with underscores
+- preserve '-' (dash), but either remove non-alphabetic or non-numeric characters, or replace them with underscores
-- use '_' to delimit parts of names *if* these
+- use '_' to delimit parts of names *if* these are not already truncated in the original name
-- preserve '-' in the names, but remove other non-alphabetic or non-numeric characters
-- **do not** truncate the name (in the middle of a word, or at all) if this renders the ID ugly or meaningless
-- for wrappers, interfaces *etc.* to other tool, use the pattern ``toolName-providerName`` as per guideline for `name <http://biotools.readthedocs.io/en/latest/curators_guide.html#name>`_ above, *e.g.* ``cufflinks-cloud IFB``.
+- for wrappers, interfaces *etc.* to other tool, use the pattern ``toolName-providerName`` as per guideline for `name <http://biotools.readthedocs.io/en/latest/curators_guide.html#name>`_ above, *e.g.* ``cufflinks-cloudIFB``.

 .. note::
    - the ID is a URL-safe derivative of (often identical to) the tool name restricted to 12 characters maximum.
 Unreserved characters (uppercase and lowercase letters, decimal digits, hyphen, period, underscore, and tilde) are allowed.
 All other characters including reserved characters and other characters deemed unsafe are not allowed.
 Spaces are preserved as underscore ("_").